RababHanda/Amazon_Vine_Analysis/README.md

 #### 1. How many Vine reviews and non-Vine reviews were there?
 In total there are 792,113 reviews, of which 2,775 are Vine and 789,338 are non-Vine.

-However, among the "voted" reveiws, there here are 130 Vine reviews and 16,820 non-Vine reviews
+However, among the "voted" reveiws, there here are 130 Vine reviews and 16,820 non-Vine reviews. (*similar breakdown*)

 #### 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
-There were 1,356 5-star Vine reviews and 446,360 5-star non-Vine reviews
+There were 1,356 5-star Vine reviews and 446,360 5-star non-Vine reviews.
+For reviews voted "helpful", there are 70 Vine and 7,957 non-Vine 5-star reveiws. (*similar breakdown*)

 #### 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
-Only 49% of the total Vine reviews are rated 5 stars, whereas 56.5% of all non-Vine reviews are rated 5 stars.
+49% of the total Vine reviews are rated 5 stars, whereas 56.5% of all non-Vine reviews are rated 5 stars.
+For reviews voted "helpful", of 54% Vine and 47% of non-Vine reviews are rated 5 stars. (*similar breakdown*)

 ## Summary